Nika-Sard/AI/README.md

 3. **Evaluation Function**:
    - Writing a better evaluation function to improve agent performance, focusing on state evaluation rather than action evaluation.

-4. **Testing & Debugging**:
-   - The autograder can be used for automated testing of different components of the project.
-   - Graphics and non-graphics options for testing performance.
-   - Various test cases provided for each question, which can be run through the command: